 Hemorrhoids are swollen veins in your lower rectum.
 Hemorrhoids inside the rectum are usually painless but tend to bleed.
 Hemorrhoids outside the rectum may cause pain.

 Hemorrhoids (HEM-uh-roids), also called piles, are swollen veins in the anus and lower rectum.
 Hemorrhoids are similar to varicose veins.
 Hemorrhoids can develop inside the rectum, called internal hemorrhoids.
 They also can develop under the skin around the anus, called external hemorrhoids.

-Fortunately, many effective options are available to treat hemorrhoids.
-Many people can get relief from symptoms with home treatments and lifestyle changes.
+There are several options available to treat hemorrhoids.
+Many people get relief with home treatments and lifestyle changes.

-- Itching or irritation in your anal region
+- Itching or irritation in the anal region.